-Whether you’re looking for an Eames lounge chair in rosewood, an Arne Jacobsen egg chair or maybe a vintage lazy Susan relish tray to go with your vintage wine decanter or Dansk flamestone coffee pot, Bill Johnson and Mark Comstock of Retro Vegas will likely have it, if not today, then at some point.
+Whether seeking an Eames lounge chair in rosewood, an Arne Jacobsen egg chair or maybe a vintage lazy Susan relish tray to go with your vintage wine decanter or Dansk flamestone coffee pot, Bill Johnson and Mark Comstock of Retro Vegas will likely have it, if not today, then at some point.

-For 11 years, they’ve been selling quality vintage wares on Main Street in the Arts District, opening when the area was struggling and there was little foot traffic — a few art galleries and restaurants, but not much else.
-In the years since, Main Street has flourished with restaurants, bars, coffee shops and other vintage boutiques and antique stores, prompting Bill to develop an Antique Alley map.
+For 11 years, they’ve been selling quality vintage wares on Main Street in the Arts District, opening when the area was struggling and had little foot traffic — a few art galleries and restaurants, but not much else.
+In the years since, Main Street has flourished with more restaurants, bars, coffee shops, as well as other vintage boutiques and antique stores, prompting Bill to develop an Antique Alley map.

 In 2012, they bought a building down the block from their storefront location, moved in, painted it bright pink and stocked it with an astounding collection of teak credenzas, desk chairs, tables, magazine racks and lounges and just about everything else that would deck a house circa 1950s: barware, dinnerware, clocks, lamps, modernist art and collectibles.

-Q: Whatever prompted you to leave retirement and open a business?
+Q: Why leave retirement to open a business?

 Marc: Well, we got bored.
 We bought an RV (recreational vehicle) took a big road trip.

 Bill: We went all the way to Key West.